Bricklou/kubestro/docs/first-thoughs/README.md

 this is the best way to go.

-Another possibility is that the core support custom resources, and the user can either deploy the gateway CR from the UI, deploy it manually, or deploy it through a Helm chart.
+Another possibility is that the core support custom resources, and the user can either deploy the game manager CR from the UI, deploy it manually, or deploy it through a Helm chart.

 ## How would the project be extensible?

-Like explained in the previous section, the project will be extensible by creating new gateways interacting with Kubernetes.
-Each gateway will be responsible for managing a specific game server.
+Like explained in the previous section, the project will be extensible by creating new game managers interacting with Kubernetes.
+Each game manager will be responsible for managing a specific game server.